Serrof/swiftt/README.md

 The overloaded algebraic operations reflect the properties of function differentiation, such as linearity.
-Multiplication between Taylor expansions consists in forming the truncated product of their polynomial parts (equivalent on the partial derivatives to Leibniz's rule).
+Multiplication between Taylor expansions consists in forming the truncated product of their polynomial parts (equivalent on the partial derivatives to the generalized Leibniz's rule).
 It is the bottleneck of the whole TDA, as it is a building brick for many other things and unlike addition for example, it does not exhibit linear complexity w.r.t. the number of normalized derivatives.
 For this reason, *swiftt* uses a look-up table and leverages on Just In Time compilation via Numba for performance.
 As for division, it utilizes the reciprocal, which is treated like an intrinsic function, as described thereafter.

-Intrinsic, scalar-valued functions use the composition (from the left) rule with univariate expansions.
+Once the algebraic operators are available, intrinsic, scalar-valued functions can be dealt with by utilizing the composition (from the left) rule with univariate expansions, compatible in practise with a Horner-like scheme.
 Their Maclaurin series (Taylor series around zero) are well known.
 For other reference points, their coefficients follow a recursive formula.
-Note that for functions that are D-finite [9], like most of the intrinsic ones, this recursion is actually linear in *n*.
+Note that for functions that are holonomic a.k.a.
+D-finite [9], like most of the intrinsic ones, this recursion is actually linear with polynomial coefficients in *n* and can be found using the differential equation satisfied by the function.
 When applicable, remarkable identities could be exploited instead, but it is less computationally efficient and is not the path followed by *swiftt*.
+Note that an alternative to the composition with univariate truncated series, also applicable for the multiplication, is to use recursive formulas on the normalized derivatives themselves [11], but it remains unclear whether it is more performant or not.

 #### Derivation and anti-derivation operators
-The most common definition of the differentiation operator, used here, is the one that coincides with differentiation on functions, but other are possible [5], as long as it follows Leibniz's law.
+The most common definition of the differentiation operator, used here, is the one that coincides with differentiation on functions, even though other are possible [5], as long as it follows Leibniz's law.
 To be rigorous, the order of the remainder should be lowered, but both options are available in *swiftt* for convenience.
 The anti-derivation is the "inverse" operation
 (but is really an inverse only in the univariate case, constant part aside).
 In *swiftt* it coincides with the classical integration on function.
 Both operators use the same look-up table.

 #### Derivatives of inverse functions
 Berz coined the term "Taylor maps" for collections of Taylor expansions.
 If they have the same number of components